Protecting wild land

 In 2014 our campaigning helped get a map of official Wild Land Areas recognised by the Scottish Government and included in planning policy.

-Proud winners of Outdoor Campaigner of the Year in the Great Outdoors Awards 2014
+Proud winners of Outdoor Campaigner of the Year in the Great Outdoors Awards in 2014 and 2015.

 The wedges of development are being driven hard, and none of the obstacles or defences of nature can long withstand the onset ...John Muir